Sunil Gavaskar ended his Test career with 10,122 runs at 51.12 from 125 Tests with a record 34 hundreds. Photo Courtesy: DNA

 Full time captain

-Handed the reins of captaincy when the Packer hit rather ordinary West Indians visited India in 1978-79, Gavaskar scored four more hundreds, piling up 732 runs in six Tests.
+Handed the reins of captaincy when the Packer hit rather ordinary West Indians visited India in 1978-79, Gavaskar scored four more hundreds, piling up 732 runs in 6 Tests.
 Starting with 205 at Bombay, he scored two hundreds in a match for the third time with 107 and 182 not out at Calcutta, and finished with 120 at Delhi.
 At the same time, his leadership was questioned because of the measly 1-0 margin of win against a weak Caribbean outfit.
-His handling of former captain Bishan Bedi raised furious protests from the legendary spinner and his followers.
+His handling of Bedi raised furious protests from the legendary spinner and his followers.
 It was sad to see the fallout between two great cricketers, especially after Bedi had named his son Gavasinder after the master batsman.

 The leadership was taken away for a while, with the approach by Packer not really endearing Gavaskar to the hearts of the Indian management.
 Srinivas Venkataraghavan led India to England and Gavaskar responded with 61, 68, 42, 59 and 78 before that epic 221-run marathon at The Oval.
 He fell two short of equaling the highest fourth innings score in Test history set by George Headley.
-The degree of difficult in scoring a double hundred in the fourth innings of a Test can be appreciated by the fact that only five batsmen have achieved the feat.
+The degree of difficulty in scoring a double-hundred in the fourth innings of a Test can be appreciated by the fact that only five batsmen have achieved the feat.
 Set 438 to win in the last innings, Gavaskar almost pulled off the impossible through one of the best innings ever played in the country.
-When he was fourth out at 389, the victory was still very much on the cards, but an amateurish scramble for the final few runs ended the challenge nine short with two wickets remaining.
-Gavaskar piled 542 runs in the four Tests and it was his only successful tour to a country which did not see him quite at his best throughout his career.
+When he was fourth out at 389, victory was still very much on the cards, but an amateurish scramble for the final few runs ended the challenge nine short with two wickets remaining.
+Gavaskar piled 542 runs in 4 Tests and it was his only successful tour to a country which did not see him quite at his best throughout his career.